Table of Contents

 Sample Collection

-For our Bronze, Silver, and Gold tests, you have three choices:
+For Bronze, Silver, and Gold tests, you have three choices:

-- At-Home Fingerprick: A simple microtainer kit sent to your door.
+- At-Home Fingerprick: A simple kit sent to your door.

-The Platinum test requires a larger volume of blood, so it must be done via a professional blood draw (clinic or nurse visit).
+The Platinum test requires a larger volume and must be done via a professional blood draw.

 The 9am Rule

-We generally recommend that thyroid samples are taken at 9am.
-Why?
-Because your hormone levels naturally fluctuate throughout the day.
-TSH, in particular, tends to be higher in the morning and drops as the day goes on.
-Taking your sample at 9am ensures consistency, making it easier to compare your results over time or with previous NHS tests.
+We recommend taking thyroid samples at 9am.
+TSH levels fluctuate and are typically higher in the morning.
+Consistency makes it easier to compare results over time.
 For more preparation guidance, see our tips for accuracy before a thyroid blood test.

 Life with Hypothyroidism: Managing Palpitations

-If a thyroid imbalance is identified as a likely contributor to your palpitations, the next steps involve working closely with your healthcare professional.
-However, there are also lifestyle adjustments that can support your heart and thyroid health.
+If an imbalance is contributing to your palpitations, lifestyle adjustments can support your heart and thyroid health.

 1. Diet and Stimulants